rickyfili10/mojito/README.md

   What you can do: ✔️<br>
    - Share 🔗<br>
    - Use for non-commercial purposes 💸❌<br>
    - Creating Derivative Works --> Theoretically under this license you couldn't, but the authors decided that you can do it anyway.
-As long as the authors don't like what you did you will be forced to remove it ✔️<br>
+As long as you will pubblicate the source code and if the authors don't like what you did you will be forced to remove it ✔️<br>
   What you can't do: ❌<br>
    - Impose additional restrictions 🟰<br>